yutotakano/exam-shtocker/README.md

 We chose method 2 because it seemed slightly more reliable despite being slower.
-The script performs the hash check by downloading every exam on File Collection (in the matching category by INFR code) and comparing the file hash against the one on exampapers.
+The script performs the hash check by downloading every exam on File Collection (in the matching category by EUCLID code) and comparing the file hash against the one on exampapers.
 It is very slow and taxing on File Collection's server, but we think it's acceptable given the script isn't supposed to be run frequently.

-Some optimisation is included in the script, such as storing a cache of hashes per INFR code in local memory.
+Some optimisation is included in the script, such as storing a cache of hashes per EUCLID code in local memory.